calibreapp/react-live-chat-loader/README.md

 }
 ```

-You can customise the color of the Intercom widget by passing a `color` prop to
+You can customise the color of the Intercom widget by passing `color`, `alignment`, `verticalPadding`, or `horizontalPadding` props to
 the `Intercom` component.

 User or Company context data can be set using `window.intercomSettings`.
 See the [official Intercom documentation](https://developers.intercom.com/installing-intercom/docs/javascript-api-attributes-objects#section-data-attributes) for more details.